Monorepo Support

 Dashboard

-2. Go to the Settings page for the service you want to change.
+1. In the Render Dashboard, open the Settings page for the service you want to configure.

-5. Click the Add Included Path or Add Ignored Path button.
+4. Click Add Included Path and/or Add Ignored Path as needed.

 In a monorepo like this sample, the Blueprint Spec, would be something like: